nbgrp/singlea/docs/bundles/singlea.md

 #### User Attributes Encryption

-The principle of user attributes encryption is the same as described [above](#client-feature-config-encryption) for clients feature configs, with only difference that keys present in the parameter `singlea.encryption.user_keys` and as a secret is used user ticket (which is transmitted via a cookie and is known for user only).
+The principle of user attributes encryption is the same as described [above](#client-feature-configs-encryption) for client feature configs, with only difference that the keys present in the `singlea.encryption.user_keys` parameter and as a secret is used user ticket (which is transmitted via a cookie and is known for the user only).
 Then the ticket must be passed to the SingleA server via an HTTP header of a client request.

 !!! tip ""